 When he’s not working, Shiels goes home to Phuket where he has family.
 He tries to relax and not answer his phone, although he admits that it can sometimes be hard because there’s always something to organise, such as parts for the boat.
 Even when they’re docked, but still on the clock, there’s a lot of maintenance work to be done in order to get Latitude ready for the next trip.

 At the end of the day, however, Shiels will not trade this life for any other.

 “I love the freedom and being outdoors and living with nature.
 I can’t imagine living any other way”

-Learn more about berthing your yacht at ONE°15 Marina Sentosa Cove.
+Learn more about berthing your yacht at ONE°15 Marina Sentosa Cove, Singapore.
 If you simply want a taste of the yachting life, a fleet of premiums yachts are also available for charters here.